crownlessking/web-ui/README.md

 })(window);
 ```

-In the previous example, `callbacks` is a global variable which contains the `createNewUser()` callback that the link will execute when it is clicked.
+In the previous example, to describe the value of `link.has.handle`, `callbacks` is a global variable which contains the `createNewUser()` callback that the link will execute when it is clicked.

 **WARNING:** `link.onClick` will take precedence over `link.has.handle` which will takes precedence over `link.has.route` if all three are defined.